ednen/Replication-Study-PromptShield-Methodology-for-Prompt-Injection-Detection/cross_evaluation_README.md

 This asymmetry suggests that **direct injection patterns are more fundamental** and transferable, whereas indirect attack detection relies on domain-specific features (email structure, context manipulation) that don't generalize.

-### 3. Implications for Defense Strategy
+ 3. Implications for Defense Strategy

-- **Direct injection training provides broad protection**: A model trained on direct attacks offers meaningful defense against indirect attacks
+- Direct injection training provides broad protection: A model trained on direct attacks offers meaningful defense against indirect attacks
-- **Indirect injection training is specialized**: Models trained only on indirect attacks fail completely on direct attacks
+- Indirect injection training is specialized: Models trained only on indirect attacks fail completely on direct attacks
-- **Recommended approach**: Train on direct injections as a baseline, with optional domain-specific fine-tuning
+- Recommended approach: Train on direct injections as a baseline, with optional domain-specific fine-tuning

-## Methodology
+ Methodology

-### Training Configuration
+ Training Configuration

 Both models use identical architecture and training setup: